speeduino/wiki.js/wiring/Ignition_wiring.md

 * 6 cylinder engine requires 3 ignition outputs
 * 4 cylinder engine requires 4 ignition outputs

-Wasted Spark has the advantage of not requiring any cam signal or input to determine engine phase.
-This is possible by firing the ignition putputs once per revolution and pairing that output to 2 cylinders that are both at TDC (With one cylinder on compression stroke and the other on exhaust)
+Wasted Spark has the advantage of not requiring any cam signal or input as it does not need to know the engine phase.
+This is possible by firing the ignition outputs once per revolution and pairing that output to 2 cylinders that are both at TDC (With one cylinder on compression stroke and the other on exhaust)

 When using wasted spark, it is critical the correct pairs coils and/or spark plugs are joined together.